earthly/earthly/docs/cloud/satellites/managing.md

 ### Updating a satellite

-By default satellites will automatically update as new versions become available.
-Alternativly, satellite can also be pinned to specific earthly versions, however they will still receive patches and security fixes.
+Satellites receive version updates by default, unless they are pinned to a specific version (by using the `--version` launch flag).
+Pinned versions will still receive minor patches, such as security updates.

 #### Auto-Update Maintenance Windows

 Maintenance windows are set between 2AM and 4AM in the timezone where the satellite is launched by default.
-If you prefer a different maintenance window, you can specify it in the launch command using the `--maintenance-window` flag.
-Using this flag, you can pass the start time in 24-hr format.
-The satellite will update within 2 hours of specified start time.
+The start time of the 2 hour window can be explicitly set by passing a 24-hr formatted time to the `--maintenance-window` flag of the launch command.

 Here's an example showing a satellite launched with a custom maintenance window of 4AM to 6AM: